gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Create a Gatsby site

 Now you are ready to use the Gatsby CLI tool to create your first Gatsby site.
-Using the tool, you can download “starters” (partially built sites with some default configuration) to help you get moving faster on creating a certain type of site.
-The “Hello World” starter you’ll be using here is a starter with the bare essentials needed for a Gatsby site.
+Using the tool, you can download "starters" (partially built sites with some default configuration) to help you get moving faster on creating a certain type of site.
+The "Hello World" starter you'll be using here is a starter with the bare essentials needed for a Gatsby site.

 1. Open up your terminal.
 2. Run `gatsby new hello-world https://github.com/gatsbyjs/gatsby-starter-hello-world`. (_Note: Depending on your download speed, the amount of time this takes will vary.
 For brevity's sake, the gif below was paused during part of the install_).